nazariyg/Phred/README.md

 Phred is also outlining a web application framework to let developers take the most advantage of the improved PHP in their projects as well as to ensure backward compatibility with the whole multitude of existing libraries and APIs.

-One of the Phred's primary focuses is on maintaining a detailed [documentation](http://htmlpreview.github.com/?https://github.com/nazariyg/Phred/blob/master/doc/index.html).
+One of the Phred's primary efforts is maintaining a clear and detailed [documentation](http://htmlpreview.github.com/?https://github.com/nazariyg/Phred/blob/master/doc/index.html).

 Phred strives to transform PHP into a cutting-edge, full-featured, and easy-to-use tool for contemporary web development, while staying free for all and well-documented.
 And Phred is also many months of work that has been done and that still needs to be done.